manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

 **Result**
 - Digital transformation:
   - Economy and Society
-- Need to understand change to be able to decide what opportunities and challenges exist for our area, in particular the Agro sector.
+  - Need to understand change to be able to decide what opportunities and challenges exist for our area, in particular the Agriculture sector.

 **Understanding the ICT spectrum will help to digitally transform the company and make decisions to adapt to change.**

 The rise of [computer] technology in recent decades: